 - Your injury is serious.
 The more serious your injury, the more money is at stake and the more the insurance company will try to lowball you.
 A “serious” injury does not necessarily mean surgery or hospitalization.
 A broken bone, a joint injury that requires injections or long-term treatment, and anything that causes severe pain are all serious injuries.

 - You’re not sure how serious your injury is.
 Often, you will find yourself feeling in “limbo” where your pain is not getting better, the initial treatment doesn’t seem to be working, and you start to question whether you will ever improve.
 If this describes your situation, a lawyer is your best option.
-They will not only help you see the right specialists for your injury, they will hold the insurance company accountable for the full long-term cost—not just what has been diagnosed so far.
+They will not only help you see the right specialists for your injury, but they will also hold the insurance company accountable for the full long-term cost—not just what has been diagnosed so far.

 - You’re worried you can’t pay for treatment.
 Car accident injuries carry financial stress.
 If you are worried about how you’ll pay for treatment, this is a sure sign the insurance company is not offering you enough.
 Your lawyer can help you get treatment now and not have to pay for it until the insurance money comes through.
 They could also help you get a larger total offer.

 - You missed work time.
-Insurance companies always undervalue this, and a lawyer can help you get fair compensation for all of your missed work days.
+Insurance companies always undervalue this, and a lawyer can help you get fair compensation for all of your missed workdays.

 - The insurance company is blaming you.
 This tactic takes many forms.
 Often the insurance company will say you didn’t report your injury soon enough or made it “worse” by not seeking treatment.
 This is their way of saying they won’t pay for all of it.
 You need representation.